talon-one/talon_one.js/docs/ManagementApi.md

 - **Accept**: application/csv

-## exportCollectionItems
+## exportCampaignValueMap

-> String exportCollectionItems(applicationId, campaignId, collectionId)
+> String exportCampaignValueMap(applicationId, campaignId, valueMapId)

-Export campaign-level collection&#39;s items
+Export campaign value map

-Download a CSV file containing items from a given campaign-level collection.  **Tip:** If the exported CSV file is too large to view, you can [split it into multiple files](https://www.makeuseof.com/tag/how-to-split-a-huge-csv-excel-workbook-into-seperate-files/).
+Download a CSV file containing all the value map items in a campaign.
+If there are multiple versions of the value map, only the items of the current version are exported.  &gt; [!tip] If the exported CSV file is too large to view, you can &gt; [split it into multiple files](https://www.google.com/search?q&#x3D;split+CSV+into+multiple+files).
+The generated file can contain the following columns:  - &#x60;identifier&#x60;: The value of the attribute in the targeted item, for example, an item&#39;s SKU. - &#x60;value&#x60;: The value that is associated with the identifier, for example, the item&#39;s price.

 ### Example